siyul-park/uniflow/README.md

 ## 📝 Overview

-**Uniflow** efficiently manages a wide range of tasks, from short-term jobs to long-term processes.
-It supports declarative definitions and dynamic modifications of data flows.
-With [built-in extension capabilities](./ext/README.md), you can easily implement complex workflows and extend functionalities by adding or removing nodes as needed.
+**Uniflow** is designed to manage a wide range of tasks, from short-term jobs to long-term processes.
+It supports declarative workflow definitions and allows for dynamic changes to data flows.
+With [built-in extensions](./ext/README.md), you can implement complex workflows and add or remove nodes to expand its functionality as needed.

-Deliver a personalized experience through your service and continually expand its capabilities.
+This system empowers you to deliver customized experiences through your service and continuously enhance its capabilities.

 ## 🎯 Core Values

-- **Performance:** Optimize throughput and minimize latency across diverse environments.
+- **Performance:** Maximize throughput and minimize latency across various environments.
-- **Flexibility:** Dynamically modify and adjust workflows in real-time.
+- **Flexibility:** Modify and adjust workflows in real-time.
-- **Extensibility:** Expand system functionality with new components.
+- **Extensibility:** Easily extend functionality with new components.

 ## 🚀 Quick Start

 ### 🛠️ Build and Install

-**[Go 1.23](https://go.dev/doc/install)** or higher is required.
-Follow these steps to build the source code:
+To begin, install **[Go 1.23](https://go.dev/doc/install)** or later.
+Then, follow these steps to build the source code:

 ```sh
 git clone https://github.com/siyul-park/uniflow